Toward Neural-Network-Guided Program Synthesis and Verification: Conclusion

 \section{Conclusion}

-We have proposed a novel method for synthesizing logical formulas using neural networks as \emph{gray} boxes.
-Our key insight was that we should be able to extract useful information from trained NNs, if the NNs are suitably designed with the extraction in mind. \TS{What does ``suitably'' mean precisely?
-Does it just mean one should use four-layer NNs, not three-layer ones?}\nk{Including activation functions, not using deeper NNs; anyway, I do not plan to elaborate on it further in this paragraph.} The results of our preliminary experiments are quite promising.
-We have also discussed potential applications of our NN-guided synthesis to program verification (through CHC solving) and program synthesis (through the notion of oracle-based programming).
-We have conducted preliminary experiments, but the full integration of our synthesis tool in those applications is left as future work.
-We believe that program verification and synthesis are attractive application domains of neural networks (and machine learning in general), as training data can be automatically collected. \TS{We could say effective data collection is crucial for our approach (and it is an interesting direction of future work, I think).}

-We plan to extend our NN-guided synthesis tool to enable the synthesis of (i) functions returning non-Boolean values (such as integers), (ii) predicates/functions on recursive data structures, and (iii) program expressions containing loops.
+We have proposed a novel method for synthesizing logical formulas using neural networks as \emph{gray} boxes. \iffull Our key insight was that we should be able to extract useful information from trained NNs, if the NNs are suitably designed with the extraction in mind. \fi The results of our preliminary experiments are quite promising.
+We have also discussed an application of our NN-guided synthesis to program verification through CHC solving.
+(Another application to program synthesis through the notion of oracle-based programming is also discussed in \iffull Appendix~\ref{sec:oracle}. \else a longer version of this paper~\cite{SAS21long}). \fi \iffull We believe that program verification and synthesis are attractive application domains of neural networks (and machine learning in general), as training data can be automatically collected. \fi We plan to extend our NN-guided synthesis tool to enable the synthesis of (i) functions returning non-Boolean values (such as integers), (ii) predicates/functions on recursive data structures, and (iii) program expressions containing loops.
 For (ii) and (iii), we plan to deploy recurrent neural networks.
-For oracle-based programming, we also plan to adopt reinforcement learning for training NNs.

-\nk{Should be 20 pages up to this point} \nk{Things to do: \begin{itemize} \item Experiments on other activation functions (Section 2) \item Experiments with a variation of loss functions for large implication constraints ( \( -\log (1-(\prod_{i=1}^k o_{a_i}\cdot \prod_{j=1}^\ell (1-o_{b_j}))^{\frac{1}{k+\ell}})\) instead of \( -\log (1-(\prod_{i=1}^k o_{a_i}\cdot \prod_{j=1}^\ell (1-o_{b_j})))\) \nk{This is postponed: I could not confirm the effectiveness of this immediately, and mc91 has been solved anyway.} \item More non-trivial examples for Section 4?\nk{mc91 has been added as a successful example.} \item Add discussions on some pitfalls (such as normalization of input data). \end{itemize} }